kasir-barati/cloud/aws/EC2/README.md

     > [!CAUTION]
     >
-    > Do not configure your `aws` here (`aws configure`), It poses a lot of security risks and hard to debug time because we cannot track exactly who with which access rights did what.
+    > Do not configure your `aws` here (`aws configure`), It poses a lot of security risks and hard to debug.
+Because we cannot track exactly who, with which access rights did what.

   - AMI: